CP-conserving SO(3) parameterization of the neutrino mixing matrix: Order dependence of neutrino mixing

-with $\theta \approx 56.5^\circ$.
+with $\theta \approx 58.5^\circ$.
 See Fig.~\ref{figso3} for visualization of the order-independent single SO(3) rotation against the situation in the $U$ case in Fig.~\ref{Euler}.

 Fig.~\ref{thetas} compares probability densities for the mixing angles $\theta_{23}$, $\theta_{13}$, $\theta_{12}$ and $\theta_{x}$, $\theta_{y}$, $\theta_{z}$ derived using the NuFIT-6.0 data for PMNS and SO(3) parameterizations respectively.
-Clearly, the $U_{\rm SO3}$ matrix is expressed with values of the mixing angles that are closer to each other compared to the PMNS mixing.
+Clearly, the $U_{\rm SO3}$ matrix is expressed with values of the mixing angles that are closer to each other compared to the PMNS mixing for $\delta_{\rm CP}=180^\circ$.
+Whereas, for $\delta_{\rm CP}=0^\circ$ the mixing angles acquire near maximal values which lie in close proximity to PMNS mixing.
+Therefore, the SO(3) parameterization allows two distinct lepton mixing patterns with different phenomenological implications.

-The $U_{\rm SO3}$ parameterization gives smaller $\theta_x$ and $\theta_z$ angles than $\theta_{23}$ and $\theta_{12}$ angles in the $U_{\rm PMNS}$ case. $\theta_{y}$ is much larger than $\theta_{13}$.
+Specifically, the $U_{\rm SO3}$ parameterization, for $\delta_{\rm CP}=180^\circ$, gives smaller $\theta_x$ and $\theta_z$ angles than $\theta_{23}$ and $\theta_{12}$ angles in the $U_{\rm PMNS}$ case. $\theta_{y}$ is much larger than $\theta_{13}$.
 What can be interesting for model builders, $\theta_x$ lies entirely in the first quadrant.
 Unsurprisingly, as $U_{\rm SO3}$ matches with the experimentally observed interval matrix $\vosc$, following Eq.~(\ref{class}), the flavor contributions in each mass eigenstate in both $U_{\rm SO3}$ and $U_{\rm PMNS}$ remain identical.
 The exponential form in Eq.~(\ref{param2}), built from Eq.~(\ref{param00}), is in general basis-dependent.
 Therefore, under a basis transformation, the magnitude of $\theta_{x}, \theta_{y}$ and $\theta_{y}$ will change.
 The rotation itself, however, will remain the same, and all such forms are related by similarity transformation.
 Since similarity transformations preserve intrinsic quantities such as the rotation angle, the physical content of the transformation remains unchanged.